 - Increased greenhouse gas (carbon dioxide and nitrous oxide) savings 23.6 percent.

 Watch our video for an inside look at what we do for sustainability!

 Environment and Sustainability Management System

-In May 2011, the Intercity Transit Authority – the agency’s governing board - approved its Environmental & Sustainability Policy (E&S Policy).
-The E&S Policy upholds Intercity Transit’s ongoing commitment to be a leading public steward in environmental and sustainability practices.
-The E&S Policy states that Intercity Transit will implement a formal Environmental and Sustainability Management System (ESMS) consistent with ISO 14001-2004 standards.
+In May 2011, the Intercity Transit Authority – our governing board - approved our Environmental & Sustainability Policy (E&S Policy).
+The E&S Policy upholds our ongoing commitment to be a leading public steward in environmental and sustainability practices.
+The E&S Policy states that wewill implement a formal Environmental and Sustainability Management System (ESMS) consistent with ISO 14001-2004 standards.

-Intercity Transit began work to develop an ESMS program following the U.S. Federal Transit Administration’s (FTA) selection of Intercity Transit for its national ESMS training program in December 2010.
+We began work to develop an ESMS program following the U.S. Federal Transit Administration’s (FTA) selecting us for its national ESMS training program in December 2010.
 The FTA-sponsored program is coordinated by Virginia Tech’s ESMS Institute, which provided in-depth training to five Intercity Transit managers over the past year (2011).
 This ESMS Core Team now works with all Intercity Transit resources to implement, evaluate, and continually improve our Environmental and Sustainability Management System as part of the agency’s overall sustainability commitment.

 - Analyze its efforts to minimize negative environmental impacts and encourage sustainable practices;